 - 1. Explain the chapter's recruitment plan and how it is executed.
 Describe the chapter's recruitment goals for the current academic year and its overall plans to reach or maintain a specific total manpower/size.
-INCLUDE THE CHAPTER'S WRITTEN YEAR-ROUND RECRUITMENT PLAN AS AN ATTACHMENT TO THE CHAPTER'S SUBMISSION - 2.
+Include the chapter's written Year-Round Recruitment Plan or completed Recruitment and Manpower Action Plan as an attachment to the chapter's submission. - 2.
 How does the chapter emphasize the values and purpose of the Fraternity in their recruitment and public relations efforts? - 3.
-Has the chapter grown in the past semester or year?
-How does this growth, and the chapter's current size, compare to the median manpower size of other IFC groups on campus? - 4.
+Has the chapter decreased, maintained its size, or grown in the past semester or year?
+How does this change, and the chapter's current size, compare to the average manpower size of other IFC groups on campus? - 4.
 Manpower figures.
 Provide the following: current chapter manpower (candidates and initiates), average IFC chapter manpower, number of legacies who accepted bids from the chapter this year, number of total candidates who accepted bids from the chapter this year. - 5.
 What types of members does the chapter try to recruit?
 Indicate any methods used to target these individuals. - 6.
 How does the chapter emphasize the importance of Values-Based Recruitment? - 7.
 Does the chapter have a process in place for soliciting and acting upon referrals from alumni and/or campus and community resources (e.g. parents, high schools, honorary or values-based organizations, campus admissions office)?
-If so, describe that process and how it was used this academic year. - 8.
+If so, describe that process and how it was used this academic year.
+If any alumni provided referrals, please include the name of the alumnus. - 8.
 Does the chapter have a system in place for identifying and recruiting legacies?
 If so, describe that process and how it was used this academic year. - 9.
 How has the chapter incorporated best practices into its operations in this area?
 Best practices could come from the Best Practices Library, other chapters and organizations, or additional sources.
 If citing from the Best Practices Library, please reference the practice #; for example, Recruitment and Manpower #1.

-Supporting Documents for Recruitment and Manpower - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so. □ Written Year-round Recruitment Plan (YRP) for the current academic year □ Copy of college/university manpower and recruitment reports
+Supporting Documents for Recruitment and Manpower - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so.

+- Written Year-round Recruitment Plan (YRP) or completed Recruitment and Manpower Action Plan for the current academic year - College/University manpower and recruitment reports